wardere83/Bulle-Cloud/README.md

 We believe the future is AI agents automating your work, and we want to be the **_open source browser_** that can do it **_locally and securely_** instead of sending your data to a search or ad company.

 ## The Vision: A Browser That Works For You 💡
-We spend half our lives in browsers, but they haven't really evolved.
-We're drowning in tabs, doing the same tasks over and over, and losing track of what we've seen.
-Nxtscape changes that.
+For the first time since Netscape in 1994, it feels like we can reimagine browsers from scratch.
+The browser of tomorrow might not look like what we have today!
+That's why we're building Nxtscape - an open-source, agentic browser for the next era.

+We saw how tools like Cursor gave developers a 10x productivity boost, yet the browser—where we spend our entire day—feels stuck and we're constantly fighting it.
+I constantly have 70+ tabs open and lose track of them.
+Can't AI help group or close them?
+Simple workflows, like "order Tide Pods from my Amazon order history," should just work with agents right now.
+And form-filling is another huge pain that AI should be able to solve.

 Imagine a browser that:
 - Manages your tabs with AI - groups them, closes the old ones, keeps you organized
 - Finds anything you've seen before instantly ("that article about AI I read last week")
 - Automates repetitive tasks - let agents do the boring stuff while you focus on what matters
 - Guards your privacy like a watchdog - your data stays yours, always

-That's not just a vision.
-That's what we're building with Nxtscape.
-Join [our waitlist](https://nxtscape.ai), we'll send you the download link soon!
+Drop your email [here](https://nxtscape.ai), we'll send you the download link!

 ## Features 🎁
 - 🏠 Feels like home - works with all your Chrome extensions
-- 🤖 AI agents that run locally - tell them what you want done and they'll browse for you (your data never leaves your machine)
+- 🤖 AI agents that run on YOUR browser, not in the cloud
-- 💬 Chat with AI right in the sidebar using local models - keep your private stuff private
-- 🔍 Smart search that understands what you're looking for in your history and saved highlights
-- 🤝 Works with MCP tools right out of the box
+- 🔒 Privacy first - bring your own keys or use local models with Ollama.
+Your browsing history stays on your computer
-- 🔓 Open source and community driven - see exactly what's happening under the hood
+- 🚀 Open source and community driven - see exactly what's happening under the hood
-- 🔒 Your browsing history stays on your computer, not in the cloud
+- 🤝 (coming soon) MCP store to one-click install popular MCPs and use them directly in the browser bar
-- 🛡️ Built-in AI ad blocker that actually works
+- 🛡️ (coming soon) Built-in AI ad blocker that works across more scenarios!

 ## 🤔 Why a new Browser, Not Just an Extension?
-Extensions are great, but they hit walls.
-To build the future we imagine, we need more control:

-1. **Real Automation Needs Real Control:** Browser extensions are limited.
-To _truly_ let you automate tasks powerfully (think agentic automation), we need control over the browser's core.
-2. **A Truly Ad-Free, Private Web:** We want a web without annoying ads and trackers.
-Google is making this harder on Chrome with changes like Manifest V3, which hurt great ad blockers like uBlock Origin.
-By building our own browser, we can bake in **strong ad-blocking** from the start and ensure your browsing stays private.
-Your history stays local, on your machine.
+Simply put: more control.
+It's a similar reason to why Cursor forked.
+For example, Chrome has something called the Accessibility Tree - a cleaner, more semantic version of a webpage's DOM that screen readers use.
+This is perfect for AI agents to understand pages, but you can't access it through Chrome's extension APIs.
+There are many similar limitations that made forking a better choice than building an extension.

 ## ✨ What Makes Nxtscape Different?